abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

 ## Install by conda

 Conda is a package management system with a separated environment, not requiring system privileges.
+You can refer to [DeepModeling conda FAQ](https://docs.deepmodeling.com/faq/conda.html) for how to setup a conda environment.
 A pre-built ABACUS binary with all requirements is available at [conda-forge](https://anaconda.org/conda-forge/abacus).
 It supports advanced features including Libxc, LibRI, and DeePKS.
 Conda will install the GPU-supported version of ABACUS if a valid GPU driver is present.
 Please refer to [the advanced installation guide](../advanced/install.md) for more details.

 ```bash
 # Install